davidgeorgehope/otel-demo-gen/README.md

 BEDROCK_MODEL_ID=anthropic.claude-3-5-sonnet-20241022-v2:0
 ```

-### No LLM Provider
-If no LLM is configured, you can still:
+If Bedrock credentials are not provided, you can still:
 - Use the "Load Test Config" button
-- Create jobs with pre-built configurations
+- Create jobs with the bundled templates
-- Access test config via `GET /test-config`
+- Access the sample config via `GET /test-config`

-📖 **Detailed Setup**: See [README-LLM-Setup.md](./README-LLM-Setup.md) for complete configuration guide.
+📖 **Detailed Setup**: See [README-LLM-Setup.md](./README-LLM-Setup.md) for the full configuration guide.

 ## 👥 Multi-User Job Management